How to troubleshoot common air conditioning problemsFebruary 20, 2019

 When the outer part of your air conditioner gives out a buzzing sound, it means that the air conditioner cannot get on because the run capacitor does not work correctly.
 It makes the motor heat up and cannot get into the working mode.
 Gently push the fan to the right to help it to start on.
 However, it is a temporary solution.
-The best thing you should do in case of this type of central air conditioning problems is replacing the capacitor.
+The best thing you should do in case of this type of common air conditioning problems is replacing the capacitor.

 Air Conditioner does not stop working

 One of the conventional common air conditioning problems is that the room is at the desired temperature, but the air conditioner does not turn off.

 - You should examine the outer part of the air conditioner.